-Before downgrading, we suggest you purge the existing version.
-This will eliminate any configuration-related problems.
+Before downgrading, we suggest you purge the existing version to eliminate any configuration-related problems.

 sudo apt install APP_NAME=VERSION

 The good thing about Linux is that there are many apps that can do the same thing.
-So if one app is causing high CPU usage, you can and should replace it with an alternative.
+If one app is causing high CPU usage, you can and should replace it with an alternative.

 What happens if what’s eating up your CPU is a core app, like systemd or Xorg?

 For systemd, try disabling non-essential features and secondary devices on your computer, such as joypads and printers.

 If the device is a joypad, mouse, or keyboard, and you’re running Ubuntu or a compatible distribution, type